schmoelder/diss/doc/04_implementation/01_process.md

 ```

 To ensure that all parts of the process have the same number of components, a {class}`~CADETProcess.processModel.ComponentSystem` needs to be configured and added to all unit operations.
-These components can also be named, which later automatically adds legends to the plot methods of **CADET-Process**.
+These components can also be named, which later automatically adds legends to the plot methods of CADET-Process.
 All unit operations can be associated with {class}`BindingModels <CADETProcess.processModel.BindingBaseClass>` that describe the interaction of components with surfaces or chromatographic stationary phases.
 For this purpose, a variety of equilibrium relations can be selected.
 These include the simple {class}`~CADETProcess.processModel.Linear` adsorption isotherm, competitive forms of the {class}`~CADETProcess.processModel.Langmuir` and the {class}`~CADETProcess.processModel.BiLangmuir` models, as well as the competitive {class}`~CADETProcess.processModel.StericMassAction` law.